jaturul/ImgSmartResize/ImgSmartResizeShowcase/ReadMe.txt

 (6) copy the file lodepng.h in lodepng/include to
 ImgSmartResizeShowcase/thirdparty/include

 When these pre-requisites have been fulfilled, to build the library, open the terminal in this directory and:
+(0) mkdir build (if it's not already present)
 (1) cd build
 (2) cmake .. && make
 The application will be created in the bin directory.
 Instructions on how